 If you’ve ever used Chrome OS on a Chromebook, you’ll be right at home with Chrome OS Flex.
 The operating systems look and feel identical.

 The user interface was smooth and responsive, and no major bugs cropped up during our testing.

 There are a few important differences you might notice.
 Chrome OS Flex does not support Android Apps or the Google Play Store.
 Your familiar keyboard shortcuts from Chrome OS might also be different, since not every Chrome OS Flex keyboard will be the same.

 Chrome OS Flex’s hardware support is also pretty good.
-Unfortunately, neither laptop we tested would respond to the trackpad or keyboard built into them.
+Unfortunately, neither laptop we tested in February 2022 would respond to the trackpad or keyboard built into them.
 A USB mouse and keyboard attached to the devices worked, however.
 Wi-Fi, Bluetooth, and audio devices all worked perfectly on computers that had them.
 Chrome OS Flex even ran flawlessly on 13-year-old PC with a dedicated GPU and sound card.
 Chrome OS Flex performed remarkably well in our tests, too.